AbhinavShaw09/madSocial/README.md

 ## Stories
 - user can login and register, update their data
 - user can create,read,update,delete posts
+- user can create,read,update,delete comements on a post
 - user cannot update or delete the post of another user

 ## Screenshots